NoorAli14/KFHB/starter-kits/nestjs-knex-graphql-starter-kit/README.md

 1. On the Terminal, go into the project's root folder (`cd /project/root/folder`) and execute `npm start`.
 The start script will install all npm dependencies for all projects, lint the code, transpile the code, build the artifacts (Docker images) and run all of them via `docker-compose`.

-2. Once the start script is done, the GraphQL Playground will be running on [http://localhost:3000](http://localhost:3000)
+2. Once the start script is done,

+- The GraphQL Playground will be running on [http://localhost:3000/graphql](http://localhost:3000/graphql)
+- The Swagger OpenAPI Specification will be running on [http://localhost:3000/api/docs](http://localhost:3000/api/docs)

 ## ❯ App Structure